clasei/clasei/README.md

 ## In a Nutshell

-I'm a Pragmatic Frontend Developer blending a hands-on, functional approach with minimalistic design.
-I ensure accessibility in all my works, aiming for clarity and conciseness.
+I'm a **pragmatic front-end developer**, blending a hands-on, functional approach with minimalistic design.
+I ensure accessibility in my works, aiming for clarity and conciseness.
 Above all, I make sensible decisions that prioritize user experience, creating both aesthetically pleasing and functional outputs.

 ## My Approach & Style